NFT-DAO/Governance-HOLON/README.md

 ## Documents

-For documentation of the TBA subject go to [Documents](/Documents/).
+For documents not related to NFT-DAO's Business Plan go to [Documents](/Documents/).
 Each folder will have its own README to guide users further.
 Each sections description should be no more than a few sentences.

 ## Project Catalyst

 [Ideas Contributed on ideascale by **NFT-DAO (the whole team)** - Project Catalyst](https://cardano.ideascale.com/a/pmd/3071109-48088?)

-## Discussions

-### General Discussion ?
-> go to https://github.com/NFT-DAO/Governance-HOLON/discussions and join in.
-### Questions and Answers (Q&A) ?
-> go to https://github.com/NFT-DAO/Governance-HOLON/discussions/categories/q-a and join in.

 # Projects